Ivy’s Birth – Very Similar to what Mom Visualize During Pregnancy

-Ivy was born on October 6th 2009 at 6:01am weighing 7lbs 14 oz, 20 1/2 inches long!!
-The delivery was everything I could have ever hoped for:
+Ivy was born on October 6th 2009 at 6:01 am weighing 7 lbs 14 oz, 20 1/2 inches long!!
+The birth was everything I could have ever hoped for:

-It was the evening of my due date and I didn’t have too many pressure waves(pw’s) that day, however I’ve been having them off and on for a few days now very consistently every evening.
+It was the evening of my due date and I didn’t have too many pressure waves(pw’s Hypnobabies word for contraction) that day, however I’ve been having them off and on for a few days now very consistently every evening.
 I went for a big walk that morning, and another big walk in the afternoon with Craig.
-Earlier that morning I got a text from Donna telling me that an hour after eating Eggplant Parmesan, she went into labor with her daughter.
+Earlier that morning I got a text from Donna telling me that an hour after eating Eggplant Parmesan, she went into her birthing time (labor) with her daughter.
 So, even though it’s just an old wives tale, I decided I wanted Eggplant Parm!!
-We ordered from Vinny T’s and I had an early dinner around 5pm.
+We ordered from Vinny T’s and I had an early dinner around 5 pm.

 I then threw up!
-I layed back down in bed and felt a tiny trickle of something and I thought, “My water broke!!!”
+I laid back down in bed and felt a tiny trickle of something and I thought, “My water broke!!!”
 But then when I went to look, I didn’t really see much fluid, but I still was pretty sure it broke.
 That was when we decided to call TBC.
-I called and spoke to Ann and told her i was having consistent pw’s and a trickle of fluid.
-She said to try to sleep through them and call around 8am or when they got too intense to talk through and were 5 minutes apart.
+I called and spoke to Ann and told her I was having consistent pw’s and a trickle of fluid.
+She said to try to sleep through them and call around 8 am or when they got too intense to talk through and were 5 minutes apart.

-I layed in bed trying to rest and listening to my Early Labor hypnosis track, going into hypnosis only during pw’s, but talking to Craig about the plans for the rest of the night with him.
+I layed in bed trying to rest and listening to my Easy First Stage hypnosis track, going into hypnosis only during pw’s, but talking to Craig about the plans for the rest of the night with him.
 He was also going to try and sleep for a few hours.
 As we were talking, I explained to Craig that I could talk but needed to go into hypnosis during the waves.

 Craig took a little while to get ready, call Anabel and his mom.
 At this point I was really ready to go in and thought we better hurry up.
 I said hello to Anabel very briefly in between waves, and then headed to get in the car.
 As I was walking out, I paused at the front door and leaned against the door to the basement to go into hypnosis for a wave.
 I then got in the car, put a towel on the seat “just in case” my water were to really break, turned on the heat and layed back in the seat waiting for Craig to come out and I listened to my hypnosis.
 Craig put everything in the trunk of the car and we left.